Salamander: Reproduction and development

 In temperate regions, reproduction is usually seasonal and salamanders may migrate to breeding grounds.
 Males usually arrive first and in some instances set up territories.
 Typically, a larval stage follows in which the organism is fully aquatic.
 The tadpole has three pairs of external gills, no eyelids, a long body, a laterally flattened tail with dorsal and ventral fins and in some species limb-buds or limbs.
 Pond-type larvae may have a pair of rod-like balancers on either side of the head, long gill filaments and broad fins.
-Stream-type larvae are more slender with short gill filaments, narrower fins and no balancers, but instead have hind limbs already developed when they hatch.
+Stream-type larvae are more slender with short gill filaments—in Rhyacotriton and Onychodactylus, and some species in Batrachuperus, the gills and gill rakers are extremely reduced, narrower fins and no balancers, but instead have hind limbs already developed when they hatch.
 The tadpoles are carnivorous and the larval stage may last from days to years, depending on species.
 Sometimes this stage is completely bypassed, and the eggs of most lungless salamanders (Plethodontidae) develop directly into miniature versions of the adult without an intervening larval stage.

 By the end of the larval stage, the tadpoles already have limbs and metamorphosis takes place normally.
 In salamanders, this occurs over a short period of time and involves the closing of the gill slits and the loss of structures such as gills and tail fins that are not required as adults.
 At the same time, eyelids develop, the mouth becomes wider, a tongue appears, and teeth are formed.
 The aqueous larva emerges onto land as a terrestrial adult.

 Not all species of salamanders follow this path.
 Neoteny, also known as paedomorphosis, has been observed in all salamander families, and may be universally possible in all salamander species.
 In this state, an individual may retain gills or other juvenile features while attaining reproductive maturity.
 The changes that take place at metamorphosis are under the control of thyroid hormones and in obligate neotenes such as the axolotl (Ambystoma mexicanum), the tissues are seemingly unresponsive to the hormones.
 In other species, the changes may not be triggered because of underactivity of the hypothalamus-pituitary-thyroid mechanism which may occur when conditions in the terrestrial environment are too inhospitable.
 This may be due to cold or wildly fluctuating temperatures, aridity, lack of food, lack of cover, or insufficient iodine for the formation of thyroid hormones.
 Genetics may also play a part.
 The larvae of tiger salamanders (Ambystoma tigrinum), for example, develop limbs soon after hatching and in seasonal pools promptly undergo metamorphosis.
 Other larvae, especially in permanent pools and warmer climates, may not undergo metamorphosis until fully adult in size.
 Other populations in colder climates may not metamorphose at all, and become sexually mature while in their larval forms.
 Neoteny allows the species to survive even when the terrestrial environment is too harsh for the adults to thrive on land.